5 Facts about Brave vs Firefox

 As an everyday browser, however, Firefox is hard to beat.
-If you aren’t interested in the Brave wallet (it can be hidden in settings) and are looking for a different experience to Chrome, Firefox is what you want.
+If you aren’t interested in the Brave wallet (it can be hidden in settings) and are looking for a different experience from Chrome, Firefox is what you want.
 It is easy to use and very secure.
-But things on the web are ever evolving and it’s exciting to see what the future holds for these two browsers.
+But things on the web are ever-evolving, and it’s exciting to see what the future holds for these two browsers.

 - Adobe: Complete Guide — History, Products, Founding, and More

 - How To Set Default Browser On Mac (With Photos)